-Article 14.
-Retirement
+B. Retirement Contribution

-- A. The City shall contribute 9% of the employee's cost towards retirement for those employees who are members of the Fire and Police Retirement System of the City of Pasadena, or who are members of the PERS 3% @ 55. - B. All such EPMC contributions made under this section shall be deemed to be member contributions under the Public Employees Retirement System (PERS) and within the meaning of Article XV, Section 1509.5 of the Pasadena City Charter, (the Fire and Police Retirement System), and shall be recoverable by the member as such.
+- 1. The City shall contribute 9% of the employee's cost towards retirement for those employees who are members of the Fire and Police Retirement System of the City of Pasadena, or who have been members of the PERS 2% at 50 System since May 15, 1983.
+The City shall contribute 7% of the employee's cost towards retirement for those employees who are members of the PERS 2% at 55 System. - 2.
+Upon conversion from the 2% at 55 system to the 2% at 50 system, as specified in Section C, Item III of this Agreement, the employee contribution rate will increase from 7% to 9% of compensation.
+For those employees who are converted to the 2% at 50 system, and for all new employees, effective October 7, 1991, the City shall pick up an additional 1%, for a total of 8%, of the employee's cost towards retirement.
+Effective September 6, 1993, the City shall pick up the entire 9% of the employee's cost towards retirement. - 3.
+All such City contributions made under this section shall be deemed to be member contributions under the Public Employees Retirement System (PERS) and within the meaning of Article XV, Section 1509.5 of the Pasadena City Charter, (the Fire and Police Retirement System), and shall be recoverable by the member as such.